substancelabs/rsnext/README.md

 # RSNEXT

-This template is an next.js project based on Rspack, Rspack is an new bundler built using rust aims to become drop-in replacement for webpack.
+This template is an [next.js](https://nextjs.org) project based on [Rspack](https://rspack.dev), Rspack is an new bundler built using rust aims to become drop-in replacement for webpack.

-Currently, it is still in development, and the project is not stable yet.
-Rspack is configured to use in next.js but supports only pages router.
+Currently, Rspack is still in development, and the project is not stable yet.
+Rspack is configured to use in next.js but supports only pages router currently.